GEO vs AEO vs SEO: a 2026 terminology breakdown

 In practice, when someone says "GEO", clarify by asking "which engines do you mean?"
 The answer will usually be "the AI assistants and Google AI Overviews" — which means they mean AEO with AI Overviews bolted on.

-Think of the three as nested concentric circles, with SEO as the outermost and GEO as the broadest target inside the modern era:
+Think of them as concentric circles, widest to narrowest inside the modern era:

-- AEO is the subset of SEO that targets AI-generated answers specifically
+- AEO (and its alias LLMO) is the subset that targets AI-generated answers specifically.

 Which one should you actually optimize for?